Fabrizio-Caruso/CROSS-LIB/README.md

 ### Compilation tests

-You can test many targets if you have installed `GCC` by simply running `make simple_test`, which will build targets for *Cross Chase* that only depend on `GCC`.
+You can test many targets if you have installed `GCC` by simply running

+`make simple_test`

+which will build targets for the full version of *Cross Chase* that only depend on `GCC`.

-If you want to run multiple tests (based on the code of *Cross Chase*) that depend on several cross-compilers, not including Z88DK, you can run `make no_z88dk_test`.
+If you want to run multiple tests (based on the full code of *Cross Chase*) that depend on several cross-compilers, not including Z88DK, you can run

+`make test_without_z88dk`

+If you want to run multiple tests (based on very reduced version of *Cross Chase*) that depend on only Z88DK, you can run

+`make z88dk_quick_test`

-If you want to run multiple tests (based on the code of *Cross Chase*) that depend on several cross-compilers, including Z88DK, you can run`make test` (very long execution time).
+If you want to run multiple tests (based on the full code of *Cross Chase*) that depend on several cross-compilers, including Z88DK, you can run

+`make test`

 More details on tests are in:
 https://github.com/Fabrizio-Caruso/CROSS-CHASE/blob/master/docs/TESTS.md